 If you discover you qualified for the ERTC in 2020, you can amend your quarterly payroll returns to claim the credit.
 If you identify that you qualify in advance, you can reduce payroll deposits for 2021 to take advantage of the credit.

-Find out if your business is eligible for the Employee Retention Tax Credit in 2020 or 2021.
+Find out if your business is eligible for the Employee Retention Tax Credit in 2021.

 While the above highlights the opportunity for eligible businesses, please contact an Anders advisor below to discuss your situation and recovery options.
 Our advisors are closely following COVID-19 relief efforts and will continue to publish insights to keep you informed.
 Visit our COVID-19 Resource Center for more resources.All Insights